SHAKyMLRepo/shakymlrepo.github.io/README.md

 I am a fourth-year student at SETU, Carlow, with a strong passion for Machine Learning.
 My interests in Machine Learning include Object Identification, Image Processing, and Chatbots.
 I am at the beginning of my Machine Learning journey but enthusiastic about learning and completing projects to further my skills and knowledge.

 ## Experience
-Worked six monthes internship in the Enterprise Data department of Unum Ireland.
+Worked for six months as an Intern in the Enterprise Data department of Unum Ireland.
 Here I got to develop skills in a broad range of Data Science skills including Data Cleaning, Data Analysis and Data Pipelines.
-Projects I worked on during that time was the creation of a Data Pipeline to automate the creation of reference tables for one of their Data Warehouses and an Intern led project which created a Data Analysis Dashboard from live data from one of Unum's Enterprise application.
+Some of the Projects I worked on during that time were the creation of a Data Pipeline to automate the building of reference tables for one of their Data Warehouses and an Intern led project which created a Data Analysis Dashboard of live data from one of Unum's Enterprise application.

 ## Skills

 #### Infrastructures